GW Ophthalmology will be hosting Virtual Open House and Interviews for residency applicants for 2024. The dates are listed below:

 - VA Medical Center of Augusta, ME

-- The National Eye Institute
+- National Eye Institute, MD

 In the second year, residents will spend eight weeks at the VA Medical Center of August, ME, where they will have the opportunity to start performing cataract surgery.
 During the remainder of the year, residents participate in rotations in Oculoplastics/Neuro-Ophthalmology (12 weeks) and Retina (12 weeks).
 In addition, a twelve-week rotation in Pediatric Ophthalmology at Children's National Health System will provide opportunity to perform strabismus surgery and to a see a wide variety of pediatric eye conditions.

 In addition, a twelve-week rotation at the Washington DC VA medical Center provides a broad depth of clinical and surgical experience.
 The third-year resident can expect to perform over 120 cataract surgeries in this year alone.

 In summary, The George Washington University Ophthalmology Residency Program provides comprehensive, diverse, and innovative training that prepares its residents for fellowship or practice.

 For more information, please contact the Executive Coordinator, Darcelle Pinckens by phone at 202-741-2814 or email at email@example.com.
 To apply to our program, please visit the SF Match website at: www.sfmatch.org.